-Specific liabilities may emerge in M&A transactions from

-multiple sources; however, pre-contractual liability, contractual liability (i.e., breach of the relevant agreements, including the breach of Reps & Warranties), as well as tax liabilities, are identified as the most common sources.
-Failure to comply with the relevant rules and procedures established in regulated sectors is also a common way for a party to incur liabilities and/or penalties.
+Specific liabilities may emerge in M&A transactions from multiple sources; however, pre-contractual liability, contractual liability (i.e., breach of the relevant agreements, including the breach of Representations & Warranties), as well as tax liabilities, are identified as the most common sources.
+Failure to comply with the relevant rules and procedures is also a common way for a party to be subject to administrative procedures and incur in liabilities and/or penalties.
 Concerning transactions involving public companies, failure to comply with the disclosure and procedural requirements may be a source of liability, such as market manipulation in takeover processes or omission of relevant information or even infringement of the procedure stipulated.
 These types of breaches may lead to the imposition of a sanction.